 3. For a sit-down brunch with a smaller crowd, dish-up hot scrambled eggs with smoked salmon and chives, or indulgent eggs Benedict.
 Whip up some brioche French toast drizzled with maple syrup for the requisite sweet element.
 Make it even more traditional, by substituting the brioche with Challah bread if you can find it.

 Gordon's eggs Benedict

-French toast stuffed with banana & maple syrup
+Brioche French toast with bacon, banana & maple syrup

 4. A few boozy drinks at brunch, served next to fresh orange and grapefruit juice, always go down well.
 Extra spicy Bloody Marys are the classic choice, followed closely by Mimosa and Bellini.
 And if you're going for the real NY vibe, skip the tea and offer copious amounts of filtered coffee in oversized mugs instead.

 5. Brunch is almost always informal.
 Channel the New York ethos and serve heaps of Danish pastries and bagels in napkin-lined baskets.
 Large bowls filled with green apples give a nod to the "Big Apple".
 Throw on some jazz and welcome your guests around 11.30am, allowing them to linger lazily for hours.
 For a special finishing touch, send them home with homemade chocolate chip cookies in take-away bags.

 Apple & blueberry danishes

 Vintage chocolate chip cookies

 Caitlin Zaino is the founder of The Urban Grocer and she's scouring the globe in search of the world's most cutting-edge food discoveries.

 How do you serve your brunch?
 Let us know your favourite way to start the weekend…